Grammeri/whatsup/README.md

 •	Пользователь видит ответ получателя в чате

 ** "Frontend React Developer" Test Task**
 As part of the test task, you are required to develop a user interface for sending and receiving WhatsApp messages.

 Time to complete the task: 5 days

 Requirements:

-You need to develop a user interface for sending and receiving WhatsApp messages.
+1. You need to develop a user interface for sending and receiving WhatsApp messages.
-You are required to use the GREEN-API service (https://green-api.com/).
+2. You are required to use the GREEN-API service (https://green-api.com/).
-You need to implement sending and receiving only text messages.
+3. You need to implement sending and receiving only text messages.
-You should take the appearance of the chat interface from the prototype at https://web.whatsapp.com/.
+4. You should take the appearance of the chat interface from the prototype at https://web.whatsapp.com/.
-You should implement the interface to be as simple as possible with a minimal set of features.
+5. You should implement the interface to be as simple as possible with a minimal set of features.
-You need to implement message sending using the method described at https://greenapi.com/docs/api/sending/SendMessage/.
+6. You need to implement message sending using the method described at https://greenapi.com/docs/api/sending/SendMessage/.
-You need to implement message receiving using the method described at https://greenapi.com/docs/api/receiving/technology-http-api/.
+7. You need to implement message receiving using the method described at https://greenapi.com/docs/api/receiving/technology-http-api/.
-You are required to use React technology.
+8. You are required to use React.

 Expected outcome:
 •	The user navigates to the chat website and enters their GREEN-API system credentials (idInstance, apiTokenInstance).
 •	The user enters the recipient's phone number and creates a new chat.
 •	The user writes a text message and sends it to the recipient on WhatsApp.
 •	The recipient replies to the message in the WhatsApp messenger.
 •	The user sees the recipient's response in the chat.